Craig C. Fishbein

 Craig Charles Fishbein (born July 16, 1965) is a member of the Connecticut House of Representatives representing the 90th State House District.
-He was born on July 16, 1965.
-A resident of Wallingford, Connecticut, he was first elected to the Connecticut General Assembly as a state representative in 2016, in a special election (to fill the vacancy created by the passing of Mary G. Fritz) and a regular election, both held on the same date.
+A resident of Wallingford, Connecticut, he was first elected to the Connecticut General Assembly as a state representative in 2016, in a special election (to fill the vacancy created by the passing of Mary Fritz) and a regular election, both held on the same date.
 He represents parts of Wallingford and Cheshire.

 Biography

 Fishbein was born on July 16, 1965, in Queens, New York.
 He graduated from Mark T. Sheehan High School in 1983 and Quinnipiac University in 1997 with a degree in Marketing, and from Quinnipiac University School of Law in 2001.
-Since 2002, he has been practicing law with his father, at Fishbein Law Firm, LLC, in Wallingford.
+Since 2002, he has been practicing law with his father at Fishbein Law Firm, LLC, in Wallingford.

 Political career

 Fishbein is a member of the Wallingford Town Council, having first been elected to that position in 2009.
 In addition to his duties as a member of the town council, he was the chairman of its Ordinance Committee, from 2012 through 2017.

 Fishbein is serving his third term as state representative for Connecticut's 90th District which includes portions of Wallingford, Connecticut, and Middlefield, Connecticut.
 In his first term, Fishbein served on the Public Safety and Security Committee, Energy & Technology Committee, and the Commerce Committee.
 In this second term, he served on the Labor and Public Sector Employees Committee, the Judiciary Committee, and the Public Safety and Security Committee.
 In his third term he is serving as the ranking member of the Judiciary Committee, as well as the Government Accountability & Elections Committee, and the Environment Committee.

 Fishbein is a founding member of the Connecticut General Assembly Conservative Caucus and is currently its vice-chairman.